MichalSkoula/nazdar-the-game/readme.md

 ## TODO

 * upgrades and locomotives should be more expensive
-* maybe only one upgrade a day
 * nárazníkové vozy odminovací na kraje
 * map view - view progress and villages
 * screen shake hh
-* mouse is unnecessary....
-Keyboard, Touch and Gamepad
-* boj na blízko menší kalibr

 ## PACKAGING